-Figure 4 includes a proposal for fishing the full 10 nmi grid along the Regulatory Area 4CDE edge in 2020 (last fished in 2016).
+Each proposal includes fishing the full 10 nmi grid along the Regulatory Area 4CDE edge in 2020-22 (last fished in 2016).
 While it may be possible to reduce FISS sampling and still meet precision/bias targets, we note that ecosystem conditions have been anomalous in the Bering Sea for several years, making the Pacific halibut distribution more difficult to predict in unsurveyed habitat.
 Indeed, recent NMFS trawl surveys in the northern Bering Sea have shown a generally increasing trend in that region, but over the last three years, deeper waters in the north covered by the FISS grid have been unsampled.
-The IPHC is interested in better understanding density trends and possible links with Pacific halibut in Russian waters in the Bering Sea, and the data obtained from sampling the full FISS grid in 2020 would help greatly in achieving these goals.
+The IPHC is interested in better understanding density trends and possible links with Pacific halibut in Russian waters in the Bering Sea, and the data obtained from sampling the full FISS grid would help greatly in achieving these goals.
+The need to sample these stations in 2021-22 will be re-evaluated following the results of the 2020 FISS.